Disney, SeaWorld announce plans for Florida parks to reopen

 FORT LAUDERDALE, Fla.
-(AP) — SeaWorld and Walt Disney World will reopen in Orlando, Florida, in June and July after months of inactivity because of the coronavirus pandemic, according to plans a city task force approved Wednesday.
+(AP) — SeaWorld and Walt Disney World will reopen in Orlando, Florida, in June and July after months of inactivity because of the coronavirus pandemic, under plans approved Wednesday by a city task force.

 The proposals will now be sent to Florida Gov. Ron DeSantis for final approval.